bluwy/publint/packages/pack/README.md

 - **Type**: `(dir: string, opts?: PackAsListOptions): Promise<string>`

 Packs the given directory and returns a list of relative file paths that were packed.
-Pass `opts.packageManager` to specify the package manager to use for packing.

 > [!NOTE]
 > Compared to [`npm-packlist`](https://github.com/npm/npm-packlist), this API works at a higher level by invoking the package manager `pack` command to retrieve the list of files packed.
 While `npm-packlist` is abstracted away from `npm` to expose a more direct API, unfortunately not all package managers pack files the same way, e.g. the patterns in `"files"` may be interpreted differently.
 Plus, since `npm-packlist` v7, it requires `@npmcli/arborist` to be used together, which is a much larger dependency to include altogether.